The current version of RSQKit is a work in progress. Any content should not be considered final at this stage.

 • You may need to scroll down to find the repository if you have access to many repositories

-• Create a GitHub release for the repository you have enabled.
+• From Github, create a release for the software repository you have enabled:

-• Click on releases and then on Draft a new release
+• Click on Releases and then Draft a new release button.

-• Remember to use a version number (semantic versioning is the common standard but there are other schemes such as CalVer which is date based)–>
+• Remember to use a version number (semantic versioning is commonly used but there are other schemes such as CalVer which is date based)

-• Zenodo will automatically issue a DOI for your release
+• Zenodo will automatically issue a DOI for each new release.

 • Get the DOI: